-Again, if there is anyone out there that can prove that all of this has already happened, and that there is going to be no massacre of Israelis in the future…
+Again, if there is anyone out there that can prove that all of this has already happened, and that millions of Israelis will not die…

 Well, my joy would be boundless.

-However, until someone can prove that Isaiah 17 and Zechariah 13:8 have ALREADY been fulfilled, I live in dread of the future.
+However, until someone can prove that Isaiah 17 and Zechariah 13:8 have ALREADY been fulfilled, I live in dread of what is coming.
 But, let’s start working through the terrible predictions of Isaiah 17.

 1 The burden of Damascus.
 Behold, Damascus is taken away from being a city, and it shall be a ruinous heap.